Chenopodium: Taxonomy

 The genus Chenopodium was described by Carl Linnaeus in 1753 (In: Species Plantarum, Vol. 1, p.
 218–222).
 Type species is Chenopodium album.
 This generic name is derived from the particular shape of the leaf, which is similar to a goose's foot: from Greek χήν (chen), "goose" and πούς (pous), "foot" or ποδίον (podion), "little foot".

 In its traditional circumscription, Chenopodium comprised about 170 species.
-Phylogenetic research revealed, that the genus was highly polyphyletic and did not reflect how species were naturally related.
-Therefore, a new classification was necessary.
+Phylogenetic research revealed that the genus was highly polyphyletic and did not reflect how species were naturally related.
 Mosyakin & Clemants (2002, 2008) separated the glandular species as genus Dysphania (which includes epazote) and Teloxys in tribe Dysphanieae.
 Fuentes-Bazan et al. (2012) separated many species to genera Blitum (in tribe Anserineae), Chenopodiastrum, Lipandra, and Oxybasis (like Chenopodium in tribe Atripliceae).
 They included Rhagodia and Einadia in Chenopodium.